gwen-interpreter/gwen-gpm/README.md

 #### Examples:

+- Update latest gwen-web version in cache and install it to the default directory at ~/.gwen/packages/gwen-web directory
+  - `gwen-gpm update gwen-web latest`

 - Update latest gwen-web version in cache and install it to the target/gwen-packages/gwen-web folder relative to current directory
   - `gwen-gpm update gwen-web latest target/gwen-packages/gwen-web`

+- Install a specific version of gecko driver to the default directory at ~/.gwen/packages/gecko-driver (update behaves the same as install when a specific version is specified)
+  - `gwen-gpm update gecko-driver 0.18.0`

 - Install a specific version of gecko driver to the c:/web-drivers/gecko-driver folder location (update behaves the same as install when a specific version is specified)